Field Note · Operating Economics

 What Remains Irreplaceable

-AI compresses execution, not knowledge.
+AI compresses execution and leaves knowledge untouched.
 The distinction is load-bearing.

 Chapter 02 of 03